 Arrange for someone to take you home

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
+Caring People 877-227-4649pm the day before your procedure.
 He or she will tell you where to go on the day of your procedure.
 This will be either the Surgical Day Hospital (SDH) or the Presurgical Center (PSC).
-If you do not receive a call by 7:00 pm the evening before your procedure, please call (212) 639-5014.
+If you do not receive a call by 7:00 pm the evening before your procedure, please call 212-639-5014.
 If you need to cancel your procedure for any reason please call your doctor’s office.